Bira/octopus-carnival/_drafts/wir-dscc-cactus.md

 A disguised cactus is still dangerous because of its **Poison Fruit**, described as a passive trait.
-It will have between four and eight of these, which can be eaten as a minor action.
+It will have between four and eight of these, which can be eaten by another character as a minor action.
 Anyone who eats them is dominated by the cactus as described below (save ends).
 Note there's no attack roll here - eat the fruit, get dominated, period.

 Once the jig is up, the cactus uncoils and releases a cloud of **Dominating Spores** (close burst 3 vs. will), which dominates on a hit (save ends).
 Targets